 Lincoln Child Center's Conyes Academy (Conyes) serves students with significant behavioral challenges who are not able to be served in a public school setting.
 As a certified nonpublic school Conyes Academy follows the standard California State curriculum for each grade level individualized to the needs strengths and capacity of each student.
 Conyes Academy offers a unique program that integrates special education and intensive mental health services for students in grades K-8.
 Staffed by certified special education teachers clinicians and counseling staff instruction and treatment are provided in small classrooms of 10-12 students and a staff to student ratio of 1-3.
 Mental health services include individual group and family counseling rehabilitative therapies crisis intervention and psychiatric treatment including medication evaluations and on-going consultation with on-site psychiatrists.

 Conyes Academy is a private middle school in Oakland.
-The principal of Conyes Academy is Ms. Monjon LeNoir, whose e-mail is email@example.com.
-50 children attend Conyes Academy and identify primarily as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
-The student to teacher ratio at Conyes Academy is 10:1.
+The principal of Conyes Academy is Ms. Monjon LeNoir and can be contacted at firstname.lastname@example.org.
+50 students attend Conyes Academy and identify as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
+The ratio of students to teachers at Conyes Academy is 10:1.
 Head-Royce School is one of the nearest middle schools.

 |Native Hawaiian or Other Pacific Islander||2%||%|

 |Native American or Native Alaskan||0%||%|